Configuring SAML

 https://<hybrid_manager_URL>/auth/callback

-.Map the Attribute Statements for username and email, for example:
+.Map the Attribute Statements for username and email.
+For example:

 Configuring Dex to connect to Okta via SAML connector